Workday/canvas-kit/COMPOUND_COMPONENTS.md

 }
 ```

 Models are meant to be composable.
-For example, a `TabModel` uses a `MenuModel` (which itself uses `ListModel`) and a `ListModel` for a list of panels. `TabsModel` also keeps track of which tab is currently active.
+For example, a `TabsModel` uses a `MenuModel` (which itself uses `ListModel`) and a `ListModel` for a list of panels. `TabsModel` also keeps track of which tab is currently active.
 This might look like the following:

 ```ts
 const useTabsModel = (config = {}) => {